chainer/chainer-chemistry/examples/own_dataset/README.md

 Type `python train.py --help` to see complete options.

 ## Procedure
-1. Prepare a CSV file which contains the list of SMILES and the values you want to train.
+1. Prepare a CSV file which contains a list of SMILES and values you want to train.
 The first line of the CSV file should be label names.
 See `dataset.csv` as an example.
 `dataset.csv` is made by sampling from the QM9 dataset.
-`value1` is homo and `value2` is lumo.
+`value1` is HOMO and `value2` is LUMO.

 2. Use [CSVFileParser](http://chainer-chemistry.readthedocs.io/en/stable/generated/chainer_chemistry.dataset.parsers.CSVFileParser.html) of Cheiner Chemistry to feed data to model.
 See `train.csv` as an example.